Last Updated: December 9th 2021

 As we alluded to in our introduction, a basement dehumidifier should have certain features and functionality that optimize it for use in basements.
 Features to look for in a basement dehumidifier include:

-In the past, a feature that was conducive to a dehumidifier running more efficiently at colder temperatures is defrost mode.
-At temperatures even as high as 65° F frost can begin to build up on a compressor based dehumidifier’s evaporator coils.
+In the past, a feature that was conducive to a dehumidifier running more efficiently at colder temperatures was a dedicated defrost mode.
+At temperatures even as high as 65° F frost would begin to build up on certain compressor based dehumidifiers’ evaporator coils.
 Frost build up is, of course, detrimental to a dehumidifier’s efficiency.
-A dehumidifier equipped with defrost functionality will continuously monitor frost build up and intermittently shut off the dehumidifier’s compressor as needed.
-When the dehumidifier’s compressor is shut off the dehumidifier’s evaporator coils are no longer cooled which allows for the frost to melt.
+A dehumidifier equipped with a defrost mode would continuously monitor frost build up and intermittently shut off its compressor, if needed.
+When the compressor shut off the evaporator coils would no longer be cooled which would allow for frost to melt.

-Operating temperature range – if your basement see extreme temperatures (well above or well below 70° F) you definitely want to check the manufacturer specified operating temperature range for the dehumidifier you plan on buying for it.
+2. Operating temperature range – if your basement see extreme temperatures (well above or well below 70° F) you definitely want to check the manufacturer specified operating temperature range for the dehumidifier you plan on buying for it.
 Most dehumidifiers have a manufacturer specified operating temperature range that can be easily referenced by reading its manual.
 We also give this information in most of our dehumidifier reviews.
 Note that some units do have a smaller range than others.
 If you’re looking for a dehumidifier for your basement you definitely want to look for a unit that has at least an average, if not a higher than average operating temperature range.

-Drainage functionality – this feature and the next feature we’re going to look at, water tank size, go hand in hand.
+3. Drainage functionality – this feature and the next feature we’re going to look at, water tank size, go hand in hand.
 The smaller the water tank of the dehumidifier you buy for your basement, the more likely you are to drain it using gravity or a pump instead.
 Conversely, the larger the water tank of the dehumidifier, the more likely you are to not need to use gravity or a pump to drain it.
 For now, let’s simply focus on the two types of drainage your new dehumidifier may be equipped with and the proper application and use for each.
 Note that both types of drainage will allow you to continuously drain the dehumidifier without having to monitor its operation, which is what makes this functionality a key feature to look for in a basement dehumidifier.
 This is, of course, assuming that you’re draining into a sink or floor drain and not into a bucket (if you’re draining into a bucket you’d have to monitor how full of condensate the bucket is and empty it accordingly, essentially nullifying the benefits of using either type of drainage).

+a.
 Gravity drainage – Almost all dehumidifiers come equipped with this type of drainage functionality.
 Gravity drainage simply involves connecting a hose (normally a regular garden hose not supplied by the manufacturer) to a drain outlet on the back or side of the dehumidifier which allows it to drain its collected condensate (the moisture that was removed from the air) using gravity.
 You probably have a floor drain in your basement – you can run a standard garden hose from the back/side of the dehumidifier to the floor drain of your basement for continuous drainage only using gravity.